-The first thing you can do at home is take steps to manage your stress.
+The first thing you can do at home is taking steps to manage your stress.
 Stress can weaken the esophageal sphincter mentioned above and lead to frequent heartburn, as well as other indigestion problems.
 Manage your stress by:

 - Getting plenty of sleep each night.

 - Exercising regularly to burn off cortisol, the primary stress hormone.

 Speaking of dieting, you can also try to adopt a GERD or anti-inflammatory diet regimen.
 In general, an anti-inflammatory diet follows these major rules:

 - Avoid dairy products like milk and cheese where possible.

 - Avoid gluten, so try to eat gluten-free products.

 - Avoid citrus fruits and juices, tomato products, and pepper.

 - Avoid refined grain products, often found in many breads or pastas.